CityofToronto/bdit_interactive_streets_tiles/README.md

 ## Front End
 ### Leaflet
 [Leaflet](http://leafletjs.com/) is used to create the map window in `JS`.
 It provides us with lots of useful features and is open-source which has a lot of [documentation](http://leafletjs.com/reference-1.2.0.html).

+### Plotly.js
+[Plotly.js](https://plot.ly/plotly-js-scientific-d3-charting-library/) is used to create the charts that show the day profile of a line segment.

 ## Backend
 ### Vector Tile Service